CHEM 2225: Organic Chemistry Lab II

 Required text and materials

-required on each.
+To successfully complete this course, students must achieve a passing grade of 50% or higher on all laboratory reports and assignments.
 Students will also be graded on their lab technique and data book.
-Students